TUI AG CEO in favour of speedy IPO for Hapag-Lloyd stake

-HAMBURG, Sept 27 German travel and tourism group TUI AG will offload its remaining stake in container shipping group Hapag-Lloyd via an initial public offering as soon as market conditions allow, its chief executive said.
+HAMBURG German travel and tourism group TUI AG (TUIGn.DE) will offload its remaining stake in container shipping group Hapag-Lloyd HPLG.UL via an initial public offering as soon as market conditions allow, its chief executive said.

 Friedrich Joussen said that an IPO of Hapag-Lloyd, in which TUI holds a 22 percent stake, was not dependent on a run of two or three quarters with good results, as his predecessor had often said, and that as soon as the IPO market showed positive signs, the chance should be seized.